thomas992/purpl-engine/README.md

 All the stuff needed to build the engine (other than the compiler) is provided, and licenses for the libraries and programs are in `deps/licenses`.

 On Windows, you need Visual Studio 2019 16.8 or later (i.e. C17 support.
 However, earlier versions may work) and the Windows SDK (any recentish one should be fine, but for best results use the latest Windows 11 one {which even works on Windows 7, just as proof of how backwards compatible they are}).
 On Linux, you need the X11 or Wayland development headers and any version of Clang supporting C17 or later (basically every easily obtainable version unless you run a super old distro).
+You also need to install `bfg9000` with `pip` to generate the build files (`bfg9000[msbuild]` on Windows).

 To build the engine, run the following commands on Windows:
 ```batch